craftbyte/craftbyte/README.md

 ## Hi there 👋

 I'm a Software Developer focusing on Broadcast and Railway/Public Transport Software, as well as a Cyber Security Expert in the fields of Web Security, RFID Systems and Physical Access Control.
-I am also part of the @DragonSecSI CTF team, as well as the team treasurer.
+I am also part of the DragonSec SI CTF team, as well as the team treasurer.

 You will usually see me nerding out about train tickets, broadcast systems or physical security.
 I am currently based in Novo mesto, Slovenia 🇸🇮, but you can usually find me around at European Chaos and Chaos-adjacent events or on trains around Europe.